noaione/yuusha-shoukan-ln/sources/v04/chapter4.md

 [.........]

-[Sh*t, I can’t believe I had to watch you get beaten up, Kaito-san!]
+[Shit, I can’t believe I had to watch you get beaten up, Kaito-san!]

-...This f\*cking bitch.
+...This girl.
 She knows exactly what was going on, but she’s still messing around.
 I silently approached Alice, took the magic tool from her hand and placed a silver coin in its stead.
 Thereupon, Alice stood up as if nothing had happened.

 [I won’t allow you to hurt Kaito-san, even if the Gods themselves allow it, I won’t allow it!
 Come at me, you servant!!!]